What are the best vitamins for hair?

 Getting the right range of vitamins in your diet will help keep your hair healthy.
-And if you have hair loss that’s caused by a vitamin deficiency, research has shown that increasing your intake of that vitamin can help fight the hair loss.
-If your hair loss is not caused by a vitamin deficiency, extra vitamins may not help, but you can try a prescription treatment.
+If you have hair loss that’s caused by a vitamin deficiency research has shown that increasing your intake of that vitamin can help fight the hair loss.
+If your hair loss is not caused by a vitamin deficiency extra vitamins may not help, but you can try a prescription treatment.

 Can vitamins make hair thicker?

-Some vitamins can help keep your hair healthy and if you don’t get enough of these vitamins your hair can thin and fall out.
+Some vitamins can help keep your hair healthy.
+If you don’t get enough of these vitamins your hair can thin and fall out.
 If you have a vitamin deficiency, getting more of that vitamin can make your hair thicker.
-If your hair loss isn’t caused by a vitamin deficiency, you may find a prescription hair treatment to be more effective.
+If your hair loss isn’t caused by a vitamin deficiency you may find a prescription hair treatment to be more effective.

 What is the best vitamin for hair loss?